 Port Description DSL A DSL port to connect the router to the telephone line.
-LAN An Ethernet port to connect a computer/switch or to connect to a private Ethernet line.
+LAN 1-4 4 Ethernet ports to connect Ethernet devices.
+One port can be used to connect to a private Ethernet line.
 WPS A button to quickly add wireless devices to the router's WLAN.
 WIRELESS ON/OFF A button to turn the router's wireless interface on/off.
 ON/OFF A button to turn the router on/off.
-12V=0.5A Power connector.
+12V=0.7A Power connector.